lucioalmeidastockio/some-core-layer/README.md

 <br>

 Create a package called "entities" at the same lavel as "use_cases".
 At its root create the modeling and contracts of each entity.
 Then create a subpackage for the implementations, implementing each abstract entity.
 Once that is done, create another subpackage called "factories" the same level as "implementations".
-There it is supposed to be created the factories to each entity, which will be official way to instantiate our entity objects without refering directly to the concrete classes.
+There it is supposed to be created the factories to each entity, which will be the official way to instantiate our entity objects without refering directly to their concrete classes.

 ![entity_package](https://raw.githubusercontent.com/lucioalmeidastockio/some-core-layer/1-example-documentation/images/entitiespackage.png)